-The amount of the compensation depends on your destination:
+The amount of compensation depends on your destination:

-- Flights in the European Union.
-If you’re flying to Europe, flying from Europe or within Europe, in case of delayed luggage you can get a compensation of up to 1300 EUR;
+- If you’re flying to Europe, flying from Europe or within Europe, in case of delayed luggage you can get compensation of up to 1300 EUR;

-- Flights within the U.S. If you’re flying domestic, you can get a compensation for delayed luggage of up to 3500$.
+- If you’re flying domestic, you can get compensation for delayed luggage of up to 3500$.

 - You will get compensated only if you have receipts.
 Even if you had a five-year-old camera in there, you still need the receipt to get the reimbursement.
 (Although some airlines don’t ask this for smaller, regular items);

-According to a SITA research published in 2017, around 5.73 bags were lost out of every 1000 passengers in 2016.
-This percentage has been decreasing yearly, with it being 18.88 bags out of every 1000 passengers in 2007.
+According to a SITA study published in 2019, 5.69 bags were lost out of every 1000 passengers in 2018.
+This percentage has been decreasing yearly, with 18.88 bags lost for every 1000 passengers in 2007.
 That’s nearly a 70% drop in lost luggage in the last nine years.
 That said, in the last years, the numbers have plateaued, hovering at around 5.5 bags lost out of every 1000 passengers.